u10116032/Bebop2-csharp-SDK/README.md

         • move(int flag, int roll, int pitch, int yaw, int gaz) : pilot the drone through raw/yaw/pitch.
 All the parameters are described in the sameple file "Program.cs".

         • videoEnable() : start the video streaming of the drone.
-You can open the sdp file to watch the video from the drone.
+You can open the sdp file (by VLC) to watch the video from the drone.

         • cancleAllTask() : stop all the thread running in the background.
 (It will make the drone stop but loose the connection of the drone.)